olalamichelle/Database-System/Chapter1.md

 ## Relational DB systems
 Father: Ted codd in 1970

 He proposed that DBS should present the user with a view of data organized as table called *relations*.
+Behind the scenes, there might be a complex data sturcture that allowed rapid responde to a variety of queries.

+Unlike the programmers for earlier DBS, the programmers of a relational DBS would not be concerned with the storage structure.

+Queries are written in a very HHL.
+SQL is the most important query language based on the relational model.

+## Add OO features to relational model after 1990

+## smaller and smaller systems
+### Large computer system to a single disk
+Originally, DBMS's were large, expensive software system running on LARGE COMPUTER because to store a gigabyte of data required a LAGER COMPUTER SYSTEM.
+Today, hundreds of gigabytes fit on A SINGLE DISK, and it is quite feasible to run a DBMS on a personal computer.
+Thus, DB SYSTEMS based on relational model have become avilable even for small machines, and they are beginning to appear as a common tool for COMPUTER APPLICATIONS, much as spreadsheets did before them.

+### XML
+Another important trend is the use of documents using XML (eXtensible Modeling Language).
+Large collections of small documents can serve as a database.
+The methods of querying and manipulating them are different from those used in relational systems.